ghodulik95/chromebook-nautilus-desktop/README.md

    - Either `git clone https://github.com/ghodulik95/chromebook-nautilus-desktop.git` or download the ZIP to your new Xubuntu install.

 2. **Install Required Packages**
+    The package projects include brightnessctl grep xbindkeys xdotool libinput-tools touchegg and google-chrome-stable (requires adding official repository link).
+You can install with this command to make sure you use the same versions as I did (probably just using system defaults will work just fine though).

 		cd path/to/project
 		sed '/^\s*#/d;/^\s*$/d' packages.txt | xargs sudo apt install -y